top of page

 Figure B

-While there are not expansions for the neurovascular bundles on the S.P.Ort we have not found these to be necessary after treating thousands of pulley injuries.
+While there are not expansions for the neurovascular bundles on the S.P.Ort, we have not found these to be necessary after treating thousands of pulley injuries.
 This became apparent to me when patients of mine came to the operating room with wedding bands on their finger overlying the A2 pulley, that had not been removed for decades.
 These rings couldn’t be removed over the neighboring knuckle and could barely spin around their fingers.
 They had no sign of nerve or vascular compromise in the finger with a really tight band on the middle of their proximal phalanx, for many years.
 (Because of swelling concerns after surgery, we had to cut off the rings before surgery.)
 Therefore, it is not an oversight that we do not recommend these medial and lateral expansions.
 They are simply not needed.
 Moreover, not having these expansions makes the S.P.Ort much more form-fitting and more comfortable to wear.
 Given the need to wear a support full-time for 2 months to allow for healing, and another 2 months part-time when climbing or doing heavy manual work, comfort (which leads to compliance) matters.

 What is the bottom line with pulley splints for climber's finger?